Legacies of Slavery

 Modern-day slavery

-This research is also complementary to our position on modern-day slavery and human trafficking.
+This research findings, recommendations and ongoing racial justice programme are also complementary to our position on modern-day slavery and human trafficking.
 We believe in the value of every individual person, who is made in the image of God, and we know that the sale and exploitation of human beings is contrary to the will of God.
 The Church of Scotland has joined Christians across the world in the fight against modern slavery, and we support partners and other organisations who are working in rescue, prevention and rehabilitation.